“How to Take USMLE®️ Step 1” Webinar Series

 We at AMBOSS know that your peers--the students and now-physicians who have already taken Step 1-- can offer great guidance in the form of study tips, exam tricks, and general wisdom.
 That’s why we’ve put together a three-part webinar series, How to Take USMLE® Step 1, with students and physicians.

 Throughout the How to Take USMLE® Step 1 series, you'll get to join honest and informative conversations about a variety of Step 1-related experiences.
-Students and physicians talk about how they approached their studies, what it was like to take the exam, and how their scores affected their careers later on.
+Students and physicians talk about how they approached their studies, what it was like to take the exam, and how their performance affected their careers later on.
 Take a look at our webinar series now:

 Dissecting Step 1: Understanding the USMLE® Exam